-Term life insurance is cheaper now than it’s ever been — and it’s a lot easier to get when you use an online company like Bestow.
+Term life insurance is cheaper now than it’s ever been — and it’s a lot easier to get when you use an online company like Bestow on iOS or Android.
 Twenty years ago, life insurance companies paid armies of underwriters and actuaries to figure out how much each individual’s insurance should cost, based on their age, their medical history and lots (and lots) of other factors.

 Technology has used that information from the past to automate the underwriting process and sometimes it is even cheaper.
 Otherwise, in the traditional process, it could take days (or months) to get approved for a policy, and that’s after filling out paperwork.
 Now you can apply online and get covered in minutes.